History of Spokane, Washington: 1974 World's Fair

 Spokane hosted the first environmentally themed World's Fair in Expo '74, becoming the then-smallest city to ever host a World's Fair.
 Expo '74 also had the distinction of being the first American fair after World War II to be attended by the Soviet Union.
 This event transformed Spokane's downtown, removing a century of railroad industry that built the city and reinventing the urban core.
-The Spokane clock tower was once part of a Great Northern Railway depot that once occupied the site.
-Upon close inspection, it can be seen where bricks were added on and where the roof used to be.
-The clock tower is one of the biggest in the Northwest, with each of its clock faces measuring 9 feet (2.7 m) across.
+Just prior to the fair, the Chinatown district was slated for demolition.
+The Chinatown Asian community thrived until the 1940s, after which its population decreased and became integrated and dispersed, losing its Asian character; urban blight and the preparations leading up to Expo '74 led to Chinatown's eventual demolition.
+Coinciding with the fair, the River Park Square Mall opened the same week on May 1, 1974, during a dedicated ceremony that featured Governor Daniel J. Evans and Nordstrom officials.

 Many of the structures built for the World's Fair are still standing and in use.
 The United States Pavilion sits next to an IMAX theater, and the Washington State Pavilion became the First Interstate Center for the Arts.
 The Expo site itself, located on Havermale Island, became the 100 acre Riverfront Park, containing, among other features, the U.S. Pavilion, the turn-of-the-20th-century Riverfront Park Looff Carousel, and the Great Northern Railway clock tower, the last remnant of the rail depot that was demolished for Expo '74.
 The U.S. Pavilion and the clock tower are prominently featured in the park's logo.
-At this time, the Chinatown district was slated for demolition as well.
-The Chinatown Asian community thrived until the 1940s, after which its population decreased and became integrated and dispersed, losing its Asian character; urban blight and the preparations leading up to Expo '74 led to Chinatown's eventual demolition.

 The late 1970s was a period of growth for Spokane which led to the construction in the early 1980s of the two tallest buildings in the city, the 18-story Farm Credit Banks Building and the 20-story Seafirst Financial Center, now the Bank of America building.

-1980s: Recession and diversification
+1980s and 1990s: Recession and diversification

 The success seen in the late 1970s and early 1980s once again was interrupted by another U.S. recession in which silver, timber, and farm prices dropped.
 The period of decline for the city lasted into the 1990s and was also marked by a loss of many steady family-wage jobs in the manufacturing sector.
-In the 1990s, market forces began to impact Kaiser and layoffs, pension cuts, a 1998-1999 labor strike, and eventually bankruptcy in 2002 followed.
+In the 1990s, market forces began to impact Kaiser and layoffs, pension cuts, and a 1998-1999 labor strike ensued.
+In 2000, Kaiser Aluminum, the area's largest industrial employer shuttered the Mead Works plant.
 Although a tough period, Spokane's economy had begun to benefit from economic diversification, being the home to growing companies such as Key Tronic and having research, marketing, and assembly plants for other technology companies helped lessen Spokane's dependency on natural resources.